rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-   Unranked heat map of a random Cost-Benefit performance tableau
+   Unranked heatmap of a random Cost-Benefit performance tableau

 Such a performance tableau may be stored and re-accessed in the XMCDA2 encoded format.